Whyalla: Ecotourism

 In the late 1990s the annual migration of the Australian giant cuttlefish Sepia apama to shallow, inshore rocky reef areas in Spencer Gulf north of Whyalla became recognised by divers and marine scientists.
 Divers and snorkellers can see the aggregation of animals from May through August each year, in water one to six metres deep.
 The most popular places to view the aggregation are Black Point, Stony Point and Point Lowly.
 Car parking and boardwalks or stairs to the waters edge are present at each location, making access easy.
+Diving and snorkelling equipment including wetsuits can be hired in Whyalla, with guided in-water experiences available.
+Tourists can also view the animals from glass-bottom boats which depart from Whyalla and from Port Bonython while the aggregation is in season.

 Dolphins frequent the Whyalla marina, but concerns have been raised that their confidence around humans may increase their vulnerability.

 The Whyalla Conservation Park provides an example of the natural semi-arid environment accessible via walking trails.
 A gentle climb to the top of Wild Dog Hill provides a view of the surrounding landscape and information on native vegetation via a series of interpretive signs.